saltyorg/docs/docs/sandbox/apps/homeassistant.md

 - To access Homeassistant, visit `https://homeassistant._yourdomain.com_`

-### Setup
+### 3. Setup

 Home Assistant is pretty versatile and works with a lot of different apps/containers, some of which we have roles for.
-See [MQTT](../apps/mqtt.md) for using Mosquitto to communicate with local and remote devices.We also have [Node Red](../apps/node-red.md), which is a platform for multiple types of automations.
+See [MQTT](../apps/mqtt.md) for using Mosquitto to communicate with local and remote devices.
+We also have [Node Red](../apps/node-red.md), which is a platform for multiple types of automations.

+### 4. Addons

+You can also use the [Home Assistant Community Store (HACS)](https://hacs.xyz/) to add more functionality to Home Assistant.
+For instance, adding the Node Red Companion, a "custom" integration for node-red-contrib-home-assistant-websocket.
+It allows you to integrate Node-RED with Home Assistant.
+For more information, see the [Node Red](../apps/node-red.md) page.

 - [:octicons-link-16: Documentation: homeassistant Docs](https://www.home-assistant.io/docs/){: .header-icons }